Placing bookmarks

 Understanding current level and sublevel bookmarks

-In PDF Extra, you can add secondary bookmarks in addition to your main ones for an even better reading experience.
+In MobiPDF, you can add secondary bookmarks in addition to your main ones for an even better reading experience.
 Here is how this works in practice.

 - On a Sublevel